 Apply SPF or a moisturizer with SPF.
 Acids, benzoyl peroxide, and retinoids used as active ingredients in acne treatment products make the skin super sensitive to the sunlight and prone to hyperpigmentation.
 UVA sun rays can pass through glass, so apply SPF even if you’re going to spend the whole day in a car or near a window.

 Luckily, we can choose what suits our lifestyle and needs best.
 SPF, a moisturizer with SPF, a tinted SPF, etc.

-La Roche-Posay Anthelios Clear Skin Dry Touch Sunscreen Broad Spectrum SPF 60, Oil Free Face Sunscreen, Non-Greasy, Oxybenzone Free
+In case you still want to review other options, here is La Roche-Posay Anthelios Clear Skin Dry Touch Sunscreen Broad Spectrum SPF 60, Oil Free Face Sunscreen, Non-Greasy, Oxybenzone Free

 Cetaphil Pro Oil Absorbing Moisturizer with SPF 30 Broad Spectrum Sunscreen